IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 The Kite Fighters
 - ==Owl is using the kites to signal stealth attacks on the reservoirs?
 	- using to broadcast arcane signals to control the automata? or the undead?
+		- would need to get the eledeia automata near the riot loc
 	- to signal ppl to take out auxiliary water services? secretly, make it look like an accident. they're systematically taking out the diff reservoirs to find which one has Nexida
 - Merriwink challenges Toby to steal the Valespinner for her
 	- also to get back at her "evil" twin, Mettlewise